deepinx/shufflenet-v1-and-v2/README.md

 # The MXNet Implementation of ShuffleNet v1 and v2

-The code is adapted based on an intial fork from the [MXShuffleNet](https://github.com/ZiyueHuang/MXShuffleNet) repository.

-This repository also includes MobileFaceNet, which is an efficient mobile CNN for face verification, introduced in [arxiv](https://arxiv.org/abs/1804.07573).
+This repository includes codes for ShuffleNet v1 and v2.
+In addition, MobileFaceNet, which is an efficient mobile CNN for face verification introduced in [arxiv](https://arxiv.org/abs/1804.07573) is also included in this repository.

 ## Environment